Sent-down youth: Rural male peasants demonized, female peasants ignored

 Although it is impossible to calculate how much abuse or sexual violence was committed against sent-down youth, its severity prompted the central government to issue Document 21 in 1972.
 In December 1972, schoolteacher Li Qinglin of Fujian wrote a letter to Mao.
 Li complained about how local cadres exercised their power over the sent-down youth and the poor living conditions of his son, who was sent to a village.
 Mao replied to Li, promising that he would solve the problems.
 Zhou Enlai and other leaders held a meeting and produced Document 21, which stated that those who undermined the down-to-the-countryside movement and abused their power would be punished.
-A campaign soon swept through the country, and local officials felt pressure to produce reports and punish whoever could be categorized as undermining the movement.
-Sexual relationships between sent-down youth and local villagers were criminalized.

 Reports from 1973 suggested that language used in government reports began to shift.
 Sexual relationships (including consensual relationships) between female sent-down youth and male villagers were increasingly described with the word jian, such as tongjian (extramarital sex), youjian (to trick someone into sex), and qiangjian (rape).
 Before the central government held its national working conference on sent-down youth in June 1973, Zhou Enlai read reports about two severe cases of sexual violence against female sent-down youth: one committed by local state-owned military farm officials in Yunnan, and the other by local cadres in Heilongjiang.
 Enraged, Zhou ordered the Yunnan report sent to all participants in the conference and required attendees to thoroughly investigate sexual violence after returning to their provinces.
 Other leaders at the conference requested the execution of cadres at military farms in Yunnan.